trooba/demos/README.md

-# Demos, Screencasts & Talks About Trooba Frmework
+# Demos, Screencasts & Talks About Trooba Framework

 This repository has all the talks, demos, casts related to Trooba Framework.